Pnickolas1/Edu-Care/README.md

 ### The Business

 Volunteers looking to give back to educational communities can sign up with the app to post their services for schools to see.
-Think of it as Craigslist but for individuals looking to specifically volunteer for education purposes at local schools.
+Think of it as Craigslist, but for individuals looking to specifically volunteer for education purposes at local schools.
 Volunteers can choose from 5 volunteer categories, and then list their specific specialty.

 These volunteer opportunities include:
 * Speaker